joseeden/joeden/docs/007-Amazon-Web-Services/004-AWS-Security/001-Securing-your-Account.md

 Records and evaluate configurations of your AWS resources.

-- assess, audiit, and evaluate configurations.
+- Assess, audiit, and evaluate configurations.
-- continuously monitors and records your AWS resource configurations.
+- Continuously monitors and records your AWS resource configurations.
-- allows to automate evaluation of recorded configurations against their desired configurations.
+- Allows to automate evaluation of recorded configurations against their desired configurations.

 ## AWS CloudTrail